High School Policies

 Maximum absences = 1 day of absence or combination

 1 truancy (“cut”) = a full day of absence

 Students who attend “on campus” instruction will be required to comply with all LA County Department of Health mandates including, but not limited to, the wearing of masks and adhering to social distance guidelines at all times.
 Parents are requested to reinforce these guidelines by emphasizing the importance of adherence to these rules.

 Should we be alerted by the Department of Health to suspend on campus learning, we will immediately transition to a distance learning format.
 The daily schedule will remain the same for the duration of the summer session however students will receive instruction from their teachers via remote learning.
 Please see DISTANCE LEARNING POLICIES below.

 Zero Tolerance Policy – please see Code of Conduct

 Palos Verdes Peninsula Summer Schools maintains a zero tolerance policy in regard to 1) the use and/or possession of tobacco, alcohol, drugs, e-cigs/vape products, and/or weapons; 2) instances of violence or harassment; and 3) inappropriate use of electronic information.
 Dismissals from summer school occur when students violate attendance and/or disciplinary codes.
 PVPSS reserves the right to dismiss from summer school any student whose conduct does not adhere to the goals and standards listed here.

-PALOS VERDES PENINSULA SCHOOLS SAFE SCHOOLS PROGRAM – CODE OF CONDUCT
+PALOS VERDES PENINSULA SUMMER SCHOOLS SAFE SCHOOLS PROGRAM – CODE OF CONDUCT

 The Palos Verdes Unified School District Code of Conduct has been adopted for use by Palos Verdes Peninsula Summer Schools.
 Some adjustments have been made in the disciplinary consequences to conform to the summer school schedule.